A-Croshaw/cosbranok/README.md

  * The upcoming event displays,
     * The name of the event with the external link.
-    * The Date and times of the event.
+    * The date and times of the event.
     * The address of the event, with the external link in the first line.

 ![Events Image](documents/readme-images/eventbox1.png)